pollopollo-org/back-end/README.md

 git checkout master -- Migrations/
 ```

-- <a name="cant_update_migration"/> If you can't update your migration to the newest one added, you might try wiping it and reupdating.
+- <a name="cant_update_migration"/> If you can't update your migration to the newest one added, you might try wiping it and updating again.
 This issue often occurs when your database is out of sync with the migrations history.
     1. Remove any migrations that you might have created, see [removing migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/managing?tabs=dotnet-core-cli#remove-a-migration) for the proper way to do it.

     2. Wipe your database and create a new one from scratch, this will be something along the lines of: